JHWebDeveloper/Able2Deux/README.md

 ### Removed
 - Edit All checkbox and Edit All by Default preference setting.
 Edit All has been completely replaced by the multi selection feature outlines above.
 - Default Preview Quality preference setting.
 Preview Quality is now auto saved and retained.

+## [2.3.6] - 9.26.2023

+### Updated
+- Updated internal downloader to latest stable version.

+## [2.3.5] - 9.8.2023

+### Updated
+- Updated internal downloader to latest beta.
+Facebook is working again.

+## [2.3.4] - 8.28.2023

+### Updated
+- Updated internal downloader to latest beta.
+Facebook is still not working, but a certain site-that-will-not-be-named should be working again.

 ## [2.3.3] - 7.6.2023